IBM/bamoe-university/docs/guided_exercises/04_order_management/lab-walkthrough.md

 ## Using the KIE-Server Client

-{{ product.name }} provides a KIE-Server Client API that allows the user to interact with  the KIE-Server from a Java client using a higher level API.
+{{ product.legacy }} provides a KIE-Server Client API that allows the user to interact with  the KIE-Server from a Java client using a higher level API.
 It abstracts the data marshalling and unmarshalling and the creation and execution of the RESTful commands from the developer, allowing him/her to focus on developing business logic.

 In this section we will create a simple Java client for our Order Management process.